SimulatedGREG/electron-vue/docs/en/project_structure.md

 # Project Structure

 When it comes to making electron apps, project structure is a little different.
 If you have used the official [`vuejs-templates/webpack`](https://github.com/vuejs-templates/webpack) setup before, then the structure should feel quite familiar.
-The documentation below attempts to explain how the boilerplate works and the differences when the app is built.
+The documentation in this section attempts to explain a general overview of how the boilerplate works and the differences when your application in built.

 ### Single `package.json` Setup